kipronokoech/RbRG/README.md

 ## Repository Structure:

-        ├── Exanple #Contains files to demonstrate the perfomance of RbRG ├── Python Implementation
+        ├── Example #Contains files to demonstrate the perfomance of RbRG ├── Python Implementation├── modules #Contains all user-defined modules used in the project.
+        |                        └──  ...
         ├── README.md
         └── RbRG paper